ISO is a camera setting that measures the sensor’s sensitivity to light.

 In her series such as “Ground” and “…the windows,” Barth plays with light, space, and composition to construct an immersive visual environment.
 The interplay between sharp and blurred elements in her photographs can evoke a sense of memory and intimacy, suggesting that perception is not merely about clarity but also about the feelings and thoughts that accompany our visual experiences.
 Her work invites viewers to reflect on their own perceptions and the inherent subjectivity of seeing, making her contributions to the realm of contemporary photography both intellectually rich and visually striking.

-Saul Leiter was an influential American photographer and painter, best known for his pioneering work in color photography during the mid-20th century.
-His images often feature a unique blend of urban landscapes, street scenes, and intimate moments, characterized by a masterful use of depth of field and a keen sensitivity to color.
+Saul Leiter was an influential American photographer and painter, best known for his pioneering work in colour photography during the mid-20th century.
+His images often feature a unique blend of urban landscapes, street scenes, and intimate moments, characterized by a masterful use of depth of field and a keen sensitivity to colour.
 Leiter frequently employed shallow depth of field to isolate subjects, drawing attention to details that might otherwise go unnoticed.
 This technique not only enhances the emotional resonance of his work but also reflects the transient nature of city life, inviting viewers to engage with fleeting moments in a dynamic urban environment.

 Leiter’s iconic photographs, often taken in New York City, showcase his ability to juxtapose sharp and blurred elements, creating layers of visual intrigue.
-His compositions are marked by rich colors and reflections, capturing the interplay of light and shadow that define the urban experience.
+His compositions are marked by rich colours and reflections, capturing the interplay of light and shadow that define the urban experience.
 By blurring the boundaries between the foreground and background, Leiter compels viewers to look closer, exploring the poetry found in everyday scenes.
 His innovative approach to colour and form has left a lasting legacy, influencing generations of photographers and redefining the possibilities of visual storytelling in photography.

 Ralph Eugene Meatyard was an American photographer renowned for his unique approach to portraiture and his exploration of identity, often employing masks and unconventional settings.
 His work is characterized by a haunting quality, blending the ordinary with the surreal, and frequently utilizing shallow depth of field to create a dreamlike atmosphere.
 By focusing on specific details while allowing the background to blur, Meatyard invites viewers to engage with the emotional and psychological layers of his subjects, emphasizing the complexities of human expression and the themes of isolation and alienation.